Nothing says “love” like a flourless chocolate cake. Especially when it’s homemade.

 Berries make a pretty garnish.
 Since fresh berries are out-of-season in February, you’re better off using frozen berries, which were picked at the peak of harvest.
 Simply warm frozen berries in a saucepan, and once they’ve thawed, spoon over each slice of flourless chocolate cake.

 Am I saying it’s OK to eat a Big Mac, fried chicken or store-bought ice cream?
 Nope.
-Those are processed foods high in unhealthy fats.
+Those are processed foods high in unhealthy saturated fats.
 Quality counts when it comes to saturated fat.

 Flourless Chocolate Cake